 Bread can be symbolic.
 It has a powerful history, evokes, and reflects place and tradition.
 Bread alters civilizations and changes the dynamics within and of peoples.
 Everything in this world exists to be shared, to be broken, to be lived.
 Baking bread requires simple ingredients, but it takes time.
 There is no better way to expand space than with a ceremony of bread making.

 Baking can be an extension of meditation.
-It starts with an intention of mindfulness–how you want to feel, how you want to make others feel.
+It starts with an intention of mindfulness–how you want to feel and therefore how you can imprint that feeling onto others.
 There are enough recipes on the internet to keep us looking for the next loaf.
 The practice, however, is slow down, find a few recipes, practice, share those recipes, observe and repeat.
 Allow in the awareness of the natural cycles.
 Bridge the external and internal.
 Make it a whole, felt experience.